 3) Some malware can resist virtually all

 attempts at removal, even by disabling your AV

 happens and you're not computer savvy,

 take your computer to a repair shop to fix it for

 Fix Problems with Window's Time

-all have a nice feature called System Restore.
+all have an important feature called System Restore.
 From time to time, Windows

-automatically creates snapshots (restore points) of your current Windows
+automatically creates snapshots (restore points) of the Windows

 Learn how to use